How to plan for emergency: Double check your back-up scheme

 In the meantime, Gregory Harth says his staff did a phenomenal job of triaging the situation.
 While Allyn Harth looked for off-site office space, the rest of the management and design team worked from the conference room upstairs.
 Field operations carried on in full, though the weekly production meeting location was changed.

-Within six weeks, the company was back running like nothing had happened.—Nikki Golden
+Within six weeks, the company was back running like nothing had happened.—

 Read the other two stories in the series: